Draton Compiler And Toolchain Architecture

 - compatibility boundaries

-- self-host readiness boundaries
+- self-host migration boundaries

 How changes should flow